Sosman1992/Reverse_Engineering_Week-3_Lab_report/README.md

 Using DependencyWalker on the  unpacked`.EXE`, to find the imports of the unpacked file, `InternetOpenUrlA` and `InternetOpenA` were revealed and they serve as a proof of the capability of the file connecting to the internet and in addition `CreateService` which is an import of the dynamic link library advapi32.dll serves as a proof that this suspected malware is capable of creating services on machines it infects to spread its infections.

-Double clicking lab 03-3 in the safe environment setup, Lab03-3.exe popped up in the process listing and then SVC.host popped below it and then lab03-3 disappeared
+Double clicking lab 03-3 in the safe environment setup, Lab03-3.exe popped up in the process listing and then `svchost.exe`(which is a process in windows used to hold running service) popped below it and then lab03-3 disappeared

 You will get the malware to install by running dll32.